Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.3.3.4">3.3.4.
 HTTP Response Headers</a>

 There are relevant use-cases for allowing data served via OPTiMaDe to be accessed from in-browser JavaScript, e.g. to enable the server-less data aggregations.
-For such use, many browsers need the server to include the header `Access-Control-Allow-Origin: <site-of-the-javascript-page>` or `Access-Control-Allow-Origin: *` (to allow any site) in its responses.
+For such use, many browsers need the server to include the header `Access-Control-Allow-Origin: *` in its responses, which indicates that in-browser JavaScript access is allowed from any site.

 ### <a name="h.3.3.5">3.3.5.
 Unset optional properties</a>